abhikainthla/DOM-Manipulation/README.md

 ## Github link
 This site was built using [GitHub Pages](https://abhikainthla.github.io/DOM-Manipulation/).
-Visit the above link to see the website.
+Visit the link to see the website.